A Guide to Choosing Your All-Weather Riding Skirt

 It's raining, it's pouring, and you have to ride or work...

 In addition to abhorring cold, I despise being wet.
 Doesn't everybody?
 Not my husband, but he's one of these hardy, tough, Alaska men.
 He also loves wind storms, ice on his face, and other horrible things.
-But, he's weird, and that's him, and I'm talking about normal people like myself who want to be dry and comfortable... back on track, now.
+But, he's weird, and that's him, and I'm talking about normal people like you and me who want to be dry and comfortable... back on track, now.

-This skirt is available in long or short styles.
-The Short Tongass Rain Skirt is 22" long, and falls just below the knee on an average 5'6 woman.
-This skirt was designed to give your upper leg and saddle protection from rain.
+The Tongass Rain Riding skirt is available in long or short styles.
+The Short Tongass Rain Riding Skirt is 22" long, and falls just below the knee on an average 5'6 woman.
+This riding skirt was designed to give your upper leg and saddle protection from rain.
 It will cover the cantle and pommel of your saddle (if you choose, you can also just drape it in front of your legs).
-Use the Long Tongass Rain skirt if you want to cover rear saddle bags and the horse's back.
+Use the Long Tongass Rain Riding skirt if you want to cover rear saddle bags and the horse's back.

 I wanted all of the protection chaps offered and none of the hassle of custom ordering them, or wrestling to get them on/off.
 As a 5'1 curvy woman, my main gripe with chaps is that they don't fit (me), unless they're custom ordered.
 And then, do not gain an ounce, or you're ordering another pair.
 I have tried on so many pairs of chaps, too long, too tight, too loose, too-, just, the fit was never right.